janmotl/linkifier/README.md

  1. Download the latest [release](https://github.com/janmotl/linkifier/releases)
  2. Execute the jar file (requieres JRE 8.0 or newer)
+ 3. Connect to a database (Microsoft SQL Server, MySQL, Oracle or PostgreSQL)
- 3. Estimate the primary and foreign key constraints
+ 4. Estimate the primary and foreign key constraints
- 4. Export the estimates (multiple formats are supported including SQL alter queries and graphml for ER-diagram visualization)
+ 5. Export the estimates (multiple formats are supported including SQL alter queries and graphml for ER-diagram visualization)

 ## Algorithm
-The algorithm works on the metadata about tables and columns that are accessible over JDBC and column and table statistics, which the database use for the execution plan optimization.
+The algorithm works on the *metadata* about tables and columns, which are accessible over JDBC, and column and table *statistics*, which the database use for the execution plan optimization.
 That means that the algorithm is blazing fast (as it does not look at the actual data).

 ### Primary Key